turquoiseowl/i18n/README.md

 ```

 Essentially, anywhere you have access to an HttpContextBase or HttpContext instance, you can get a correct
 translation for a given nugget msgid / msgcomment combo.

-(The msgcomment is relevant only when
-i18n.Domain.Concrete.i18nSettings.MessageContextEnabledFromComment is set to true; by default this is
+The msgcomment is relevant only when i18n.Domain.Concrete.i18nSettings.MessageContextEnabledFromComment is set to true;
-not the case.)
+by default it is false and so msgcomment argument should be passed as null or empty.

 ### Language Matching